How to Choose the Right Email Service Provider (ESP)

 It’s not just about the software.
 Guidance on how to get the most out of your email marketing strategy is just as important as the features and functionality.

 Is having a dedicated account manager important to you?
-Or are you had with a self-service provider?
+Or are you happy with a self-service provider?

 But most of all these questions will give you clarity.
 They’ll help steer you in the right direction in a world of confusion and overwhelming choice.